 The Client Contacts tab is where details of any important individuals associated with the Client can be entered.

-A Client Contact is added in this tab by selecting the '+ Add a new contact' button:
+A Client Contact is added by selecting the '+ Add a new contact' button:

-As long as the Email address has been entered in the relevant field, clicking on the mail icon, allows you to email the Contact from SupportAbility by opening your organisation's usual email program and automatically populating the email address.
+As long as the Email address has been entered in the relevant field, selecting the mail icon, allows you to email the Contact from SupportAbility by opening your organisation's usual email program and automatically populating the email address.